-San Jose native Len Ramirez has been a news reporter for CBS 5 Eyewitness News covering the Santa Clara County/South Bay Region since 1989.
-Prior to his arrival at CBS 5, Len was a reporter for KOMO Channel 4 in Seattle, Washington and at KMST Channel 46 in Monterey.
+San Jose native Len Ramirez has been a news reporter for KPIX 5 News covering the Santa Clara County/South Bay Region since 1989.
+Prior to his arrival at KPIX 5, Len was a reporter for KOMO Channel 4 in Seattle, Washington and at KMST Channel 46 in Monterey.
 Ramirez was also a general assignment reporter for the San Jose newsroom at KSBW Channel 8 in Salinas.

 Len often volunteers his time to encourage students to complete their education and is a frequent guest speaker at San Jose’s Latino Role Model Conference.
 He is also a member of the National Association of Hispanic Journalists and the California Chicano News Media Association.

 Len graduated from San Jose State University with a degree in journalism in 1983.

 He lives in San Jose with his wife Julie, and their three children.

 E-mail Len | Follow Len on Twitter | “Like” Len on Facebook

 To schedule an appearance for KPIX 5 on-air reporters/anchors, please contact Akilah Monifa, Director of Communications and Public Affairs.
 Please provide the date, time, location of the event, number of attendees expected, and name of sponsoring organization.

 Law enforcement leaders want lawmakers to consider what it takes to pull the trigger before they vote on a bill to change the standard for police use-of-force from “reasonable” to “necessary.”

 Mineta San Jose International Airport just became the first airport on the West coast to commit to fully adopting U.S. Customs and Border Protection’s new biometric security system.

 There’s new trouble for Tesla and its Model 3 sedan.
 Refunds from pre-orders are now outpacing deposits.